No matter where your animal adventures take you, Maryland’s zoos and discovery centers will get you and the whole family back in touch with nature.

-The third-oldest zoo in the nation, The Maryland Zoo features new attractions such as the African Penguin exhibit, and fan favorites like Prairie Dog Town and Polar Bear Watch.
+The third-oldest zoo in the nation, The Maryland Zoo features popular attractions such as the African Penguin exhibit, and fan favorites like Prairie Dog Town and Polar Bear Watch.
 Get up close to the animals by feeding giraffes, riding camels or grooming a goat.

 More about Maryland Zoo in Baltimore

 Its smaller scale and up-close-and-personal exhibits make this zoo perfect for younger children.
 Favorite animals include the white Bengal Tiger, European Brown Bear and “Jimmie,” the popular reticulated giraffe, as well as unusual creatures such as the African Crested Porcupine, Chinese Silky Chickens, Graceful Chameleon and even Poison Dart Frogs!